HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="transition_durations.sql"
 ) }}

 The specification authors got it right! `Ease` is the most popular timing function specified, even though it is the default so it can actually be omitted.
-Perhaps people explicitly specify the defaults because they prefer the self-documenting verbosity, or — perhaps more likely — because they don't know that they are defaults.
+Perhaps people explicitly specify the defaults because they prefer the self-documenting verbosity, or—perhaps more likely—because they don't know that they are defaults.
 Despite the drawbacks of linearly progressing animation (it tends to look dull and unnatural), `linear` is the second most highly used timing function with 19.1%.
 It is also interesting that the built-in easing functions accommodate over 87% of all transitions: only 12.7% chose to specify a custom easing via `cubic-bezier()`.

 {{ figure_markup(
   image="transition-timing-functions.png",
   caption="Relative popularity of timing functions as a percent of occurrences on mobile pages.", description="Pie chart showing the relative popularity of timing functions as a percent of occurrences on mobile pages.
-The most popular timing function is ease at 31% of occurrences, followed by linear at 19%, ease-in-out at 19%, cubic-bezier at 13%, ease-out at 9%, steps at 5%, and ease-in at 4%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=63879013&format=interactive", sheets_gid="1514240349", sql_file="transition_timing_functions.sql"
+The most popular timing function is `ease` at 31% of occurrences, followed by `linear` at 19%, `ease-in-out` at 19%, `cubic-bezier` at 13%, `ease-out` at 9%, `steps` at 5%, and `ease`-in at 4%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=63879013&format=interactive", sheets_gid="1514240349", sql_file="transition_timing_functions.sql"
 ) }}

-A major driver of animation adoption seems to be Font Awesome, as evidenced by the animation name `fa-spin` appearing in 1 out of 4 pages and thus topping the list of most popular animation names.
-While there are a wide variety of animation names, it appears that most of them fall into only a few basic categories, with 1 in 5 animations being some kind of spin.
+A major driver of animation adoption seems to be Font Awesome, as evidenced by the animation name `fa-spin` appearing in one out of four pages and thus topping the list of most popular animation names.
+While there are a wide variety of animation names, it appears that most of them fall into only a few basic categories, with one in five animations being some kind of spin.
 That may also explain the high percentage of linearly progressing transitions & animations: if we want a smooth perpetual rotation, `linear` is the way to go.

 {{ figure_markup(
   image="transition-animation-names.png",
   caption="Relative popularity of the categories of animation names used as a percent of occurrences.", description="Bar chart showing the relative popularity of animation name categories as a percent of occurrences.
-The most popular category is rotate, which makes up 21% of occurrences on mobile pages, followed by unknown/other at 13%, fade at 9%, bounce at 7%, scale at 6%, wobble and slide at 5%, pulse at 2%, and the rest at 1%: visibility, flip, and move.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=709747830&format=interactive", sheets_gid="1998209374", sql_file="transition_animation_names.sql"
+The most popular category is `rotate`, which makes up 21% of occurrences on mobile pages, followed by unknown/other at 13%, `fade` at 9%, `bounce` at 7%, `scale` at 6%, `wobble` and `slide` at 5%, `pulse` at 2%, and the rest at 1%: `visibility`, `flip`, and `move`.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=709747830&format=interactive", sheets_gid="1998209374", sql_file="transition_animation_names.sql"
 ) }}

 ## Visual effects

+{# TODO authors — intro sentence #}

 ### Blend modes